Cuitlatec language

-Cuitlatec, or Cuitlateco, is an extinct language of Mexico, formerly spoken by an indigenous people known as Cuitlatec.
+Cuitlatec, or Cuitlateco, is an extinct language isolate of Mexico, formerly spoken by an indigenous people known as Cuitlatec.

 Classification

 Cuitlatec has not been convincingly classified as belonging to any language family.
 It is believed to be a language isolate.
 In their controversial classification of the indigenous languages of the Americas, Greenberg and Ruhlen include Cuitlatec in an expanded Chibchan language family (Macro-Chibchan), along with a variety of other Mesoamerican and South American languages.
 Escalante Hernández suggests a possible relation to the Uto-Aztecan languages.

 Geographic distribution

 Cuitlatec was spoken in the state of Guerrero.
+In the 16th century, the Relaciones geográficas recorded Cuitlatec spoken in Ajuchitlán and Tetela del Rio, while it was also known to be spoken along much of the Costa Grande.
 By the 1930s, Cuitlatec was spoken only in San Miguel Totolapan.
 The last speaker of the language, Juana Can, is believed to have died in the 1960s.
 In 1979, only two elderly women, Florentina Celso and Apolonia Robles, were able to remember about fifty words of the language.